Sam Brown (activist): Coordinator for the Vietnam Moratorium Committee

 In April 1969 while Brown was a graduate student in ethics at Harvard Divinity School, Jerome Grossman came to Brown with the idea for a nationwide strike to protest the war in Vietnam.
 Brown liked the idea but suggested that instead of calling it a strike, that it be called a moratorium.
 In June 1969 Brown moved to Washington and set up the office of the Vietnam Moratorium Committee.
-David E. Rosembaum wrote in the New York Times in 1969 that Brown "is a young man with a genius for organizing who has been the prime mover behind the Vietnam Moratorium protests."
+David E. Rosenbaum wrote in the New York Times in 1969 that Brown "is a young man with a genius for organizing who has been the prime mover behind the Vietnam Moratorium protests."

 As part of organizing the moratorium, the group ran three full page advertisements in the New York Times for a total cost of $26,328.
 Brown drew a salary from the moratorium committee of $75 a week.
 One of Brown's roles in organizing the Moratorium was fund raising which Brown called "the most demeaning thing there is."
 Nonetheless Brown went on fund raising trips and appeared on television as the moratorium's spokesman.
 Brown brought his contact lists from the McCarthy campaign with him to work on the Moratorium.
 "Lists are the guts of organizing," says Brown.
 Brown's lists included people who had contributed to liberal causes in the past, community organizers, and a list of faculty members who had signed antiwar advertisements.

 On October 15, 1969 an estimated two million people took part in the moratorium in what may have been the largest US demonstration of all time.

 On November 15, 1969 a crowd estimated at 250,000 had a massive demonstration at the Washington Monument.
 After the November 15 demonstration the energy in the movement seemed to dissipate.
 Observers attributed the apathy to President Nixon's November 3 speech in which he outlined his plan for "Vietnamization" of the Vietnam war.
 Brown called Nixon's speech "a tremendous political coup by managing to identify himself with the cause of peace."
 The organizers said that the demonstrations had been at least a partial success and took some credit for Nixon's troop withdrawals and the dismissal of the head of Selective Service, General Lewis B. Hershey.
 The New York Times reported that the committee was $100,000 in debt.
 Brown said he hoped to make up the deficit through several "peace concerts."

 The Moratorium Committee announced on April 19, 1970 that it was disbanding and the organizers said that money had dried up and the "political fad" of large demonstrations had run its course.
 The four national coordinators including Brown said that they each planned to continue antiwar activities on their own.
 Brown said that he planned to write a manual on how to organize.
 "You'd be surprised how many people don't know how to draw up a telephone tree, set up an office, call a press conference," said Brown.
 "I want to tell them how to do this."